olamilekanadesoye/TradeZone_Analytics/README.md

 ---
 ## About Dataset
-The dataset is an hypothetical dataset created by organisers of HNG internship.
+The dataset is an hypothetical dataset that replicates a typical E-commerce business organisation.
 It is a relational database containing 7 tables such as customer, sellers, products, orders items, orders, payments and reviews.
 The dataset contains approximately 11,500 rows and 45 columns across all tables

 |Table      |Rows  |Columns |Description                                              |
 |-----------|------|------- |-------------------------------------------              |